derricknjeru/AlgoDatastructure/src/CodingInterviewPatterns/tries/note.md

 #### Time & space complexity

-- Insertion: The time complexity of inserting a word into the Trie is O(L), where L is the length of the word.
+- Insertion: The time complexity of inserting a word into the Trie is O(L), where L is the length of the longest word.
 This is because we iterate over each character in the word, and for each character, we perform constant time operations to navigate the Trie or create new nodes if necessary.
-- Search: The time complexity of searching for a word in the Trie is also O(L), where L is the length of the word.
+- Search: The time complexity of searching for a word in the Trie is also O(L), where L is the length of the longest word.
   Similar to insertion, we traverse the Trie by examining each character of the word, performing constant time operations until either the word is found or we reach the end of the word.
 - Prefix Search (startsWith): The time complexity of searching for a prefix in the Trie is O(P), where P is the length